canha42/pinterest-pin-it/readme.txt

 Tags: pinterest, pin-it, button, image, images, pinit, social media, hover, click, photo, photography, photographer Requires at least: 3.2.1
 Tested up to: 3.8
-Stable tag: 1.1
+Stable tag: 1.1.0
 License: GPLv2 or later

-Add a "Pin It" button over your images, so users can add it to Pinterest easily. !!
-UNSTABLE COPY.
-FOR DEVELOPMENT PURPOSES ONLY !!
+Add a "Pin It" button over your images, so users can add it to Pinterest easily.
 == Description ==

 Don't like the "Pin It" button underneath your post?
 Want to be able to add images directly to Pinterest by just clicking on the image?
 Your problems are over!

 Have the user just hover the mouse over the image they want to pin and watch your visits grow!

-*Long awaited version 1.1 with new features and better engine!
+*Long awaited version 1.1 with new features and better engine!*

 I'm finally announcing version 1.1 with brand new features, a new front-end and a better engine.
 Just enable the plugin.
 The optimal configurations are set, but if you wish, we have a little panel under "Settings > Pinterest Pin It"

 *Found any bugs?
-Head on to https://github.com/canha42/pinterest-pin-it and report it, please.
+Head on to https://github.com/canha42/pinterest-pin-it and report it, please.*
-*You can also help develop the plugin or just beta-test it.
-Check out the GitHub page: https://github.com/canha42/pinterest-pin-it

 Check out the new features in the Changelog.

 Please consider donating any spare change to help me work on this plugin more.
-Donations can be made at: http://desgn.me/pinterest
+Donations can be made in the plugin settings page.

 (This is an unofficial plugin and is not related to or endorsed by Pinterest or it's affiliates)